- What does a delay effect do in music and what are the major methods of creating delay?

 You can even feed a delay into another delay to create complex poly-rhythmic delays.
 This is a basic type of multi-tap delay, which is another sub-type we’ll look at in a moment.

-Even with just two taps, there are a number of various ways they can interact with the input as well as each other.
+Even with just two taps, there are various ways they can interact with the input and each other.
 Maybe the audio goes into the first tap, then into the second one, but only the second tap has feedback.
-Or maybe the audio goes into both taps at the same time in parallel and the result is mixed together.
-Once you start adding in more taps, it’s easy to see how vast the possibilities are.
+Or maybe the audio goes into both taps simultaneously in parallel, and the result is mixed together.
+Once you start adding in more taps, it’s easy to see the vast possibilities.

 Ping Pong Delay

-Ping pong delay sounds as if the echoes are bouncing from left to right.
+Ping pong delay sounds like the echoes bouncing from left to right.

-It’s usually a feature found on delay units, it’s rare to find a plugin or hardware device that is fixed to ping pong mode.
+It’s usually a feature found on delay units, it’s rare to find a plugin or hardware device fixed to ping pong mode.

-It’s a really cool trippy effect but can overwhelm the stereo image.
+It’s a cool trippy effect but can overwhelm the stereo image.
 I would recommend using short, simple sounds with ping-pong delays.
-You can let the repeats from the delay effect become a part of the instrument, providing a wide but clean decay to a sound that is otherwise abrupt.
+You can let the repeats from the delay effect become a part of the instrument, providing a wide but clean decay to an otherwise abrupt sound.

-Dub and reggae artists also frequently make use of ping pong style delays for drum processing.
-Running hi-hat patterns through a rhythmic ping-pong effect can really spice things up and add width to the top end of your mix.
+Dub and reggae artists frequently use ping pong style delays for drum processing.
+Running hi-hat patterns through a rhythmic ping-pong effect can spice things up and add width to the top end of your mix.

 Dub delay was invented for the style of music it’s named after, Dub.
-Dub delay is a somewhat complicated effect, typically consisting of multiple effects chained together to give that signature sound, but there are a few common “style” parameters that can get you close.
+Dub delay is a somewhat complicated effect, typically consisting of multiple effects chained together to give that signature sound.
+However, a few common “style” parameters can get you close.

 Dub music has its roots in the sound system culture of Jamaica in the late 60s and 70s.
 Most pioneering dub artists were using what was considered “old” equipment at the time, which means tape delays.